-Formerly the Texas Cooperative Wildlife Collection, the Biodiversity Research and Teaching Collections were established in 1936 by W.P Taylor and Dr. William B. Davis, founder of the Department of Wildlife Management (later Wildlife and Fisheries Sciences) at Texas A&M University.
+Formerly the Texas Cooperative Wildlife Collection, the Biodiversity Research and Teaching Collections were established in 1936 by W.P Taylor and Dr. William B. Davis, founder of the Department of Wildlife Management (later Ecology and Conservation Biology) at Texas A&M University.
 We maintain one of the largest University based natural history collections

 in the United States with over one million preserved specimens.